Exploring the dark side of the beauty industry.

 We all love to look our best and if you're anything like me, are slightly addicted to the latest and "must-have" lotions and potions promised to make me look slimmer, 10 years younger, and altogether fabulous!
 I'm like a child in the proverbial 'candy store' when I enter the gleaming halls of the beauty section in a department store, or online too!

-All of our personal care products from shampoos, to soaps, body lotions, anti-perspirants, toothpaste, cosmetics are loaded with synthetic chemicals to serve as preservatives, plasticisers, lubricants.
+All of our personal care products from shampoos, to soaps, body lotions, anti-perspirants, toothpaste, cosmetics and perfumes are loaded with synthetic chemicals to serve as preservatives, plasticisers, lubricants.
 They add colour, fragrance, functionality.
 They promise to keep us wrinkle free, protect us from the damaging effects of UVB , save us from picking up nasty bugs, but they have a dark side!!

 "Close to 800 chemicals are known or suspected